Step 4: The hearing Disciplinary procedure

 • an official employed by a trade union

 Under discrimination law, employers must make reasonable adjustments for disabled employees.
-This might mean allowing someone else to attend, for example a support worker or someone with knowledge of the disability and its effects.
+This might mean allowing someone else to be their companion.
+For example, a support worker or someone with knowledge of the disability and its effects.

 Requesting a companion